chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 authors: [fabrizio_duroni]
 ---

-*The second of a short series of post in which I describe my two latest project: ID3TagEditor and Mp3ID3Tagger.
+*The second of a short series of posts in which I describe my two latest projects: ID3TagEditor and Mp3ID3Tagger.
 In this post I will describe how I created ID3TagEditor.*

 ---